Traffic Lawyer FAQ: I Left The Scene Of An Accident, And Have Since Been Ticketed By Police, Should I Call A Traffic Ticket Lawyer?

-Regardless of who caused the accident or what happened, if you were involved in it, and you left, you can be ticketed or charged with a misdemeanor (or a felony in some cases).
+Regardless of who caused the accident or what happened, if you were involved in it, and left, you can be ticketed or charged with a misdemeanor (or a felony in some cases).
 If you did not understand this law, and you thought you didn’t have to stop, call a traffic ticket lawyer as soon as possible.

-Is There Any Scenario That Allows a Person To Leave?
+Is There Any Scenario That Allows A Person To Leave?

 In general, there are special provisions that enable a person to leave the scene of an accident without waiting for police or to exchange information.
 Examples of these scenarios include: